Football clubs

 Hastings Rangers old emblem

-Hastings Rangers were established in 1919, though there are records of a previous Hastings Rangers club, there are no records that indicate the two clubs are linked.
-The team played in the Hastings League, before joining the East Sussex League in 1926; around this period the team played their home fixtures at the East Hill, Pilot Field upper pitch and Branns Field located at Elphinstone Road.
+Hastings Rangers were established in 1919.
+Although records show a previous club of the same name, there is no evidence to suggest a direct link between the two sides.
+The new Rangers team initially competed in the Hastings League before joining the East Sussex League in 1926.
+Around this time they played home fixtures at the East Hill, the Pilot Field upper pitch, and Branns Field on Elphinstone Road.

-A year after joining the East Sussex League the side become the first users of the newly laid out Bulverhythe ground and soon become permanent tenants.
-Rangers would go onto win the East Sussex League in 1936-37, 1937-38 and once more in 139-40 after beating Heathfield United in a play-off decider.
-The club rejoined the East Sussex League after the Second World War and went on to become founder members of the Sussex County League Division Two in 1952.
+A year after joining the East Sussex League, the club became the first users of the newly laid‑out Bulverhythe ground, soon establishing themselves as long‑term tenants.
+Rangers went on to win the East Sussex League in 1936–37, 1937–38 and again in 1939–40, the latter secured after beating Heathfield United in a play‑off decider.
+Following the Second World War, the club rejoined the East Sussex League and later became founder members of Sussex County League Division Two in 1952.

-Rangers won Division Two in 1960-61, earning them promotion to Division One, where they played for four seasons.
-The team spent another eight seasons in the County League, before leaving in 1973 following the resignation of manager, John Brook and a mass exodus of players.
+Rangers won Division Two in 1960–61, earning promotion to Division One, where they remained for four seasons.
+The team spent a further eight seasons in the County League before withdrawing in 1973 after the resignation of manager John Brook and a subsequent mass departure of players.

-Following their resignation from the County League the side remained in the upper divisions of the East Sussex League throughout the 1970s and 80s.
-However the last few years of the teams existence saw them struggle to carry on, with the side disbanding after the 2012-13 season.
-They reformed in 2014 and competed for another four seasons before disbanding once more, unable to reach the clubs centenary.
-Hastings Rangers Youth are still running, though the link to the adult club was severed some years ago.
+After leaving the County League, the club continued to compete in the upper divisions of the East Sussex League throughout the 1970s and 1980s.
+However, their final years were marked by increasing difficulties, and the team disbanded after the 2012–13 season.
+They reformed in 2014 and competed for another four seasons before folding once more, narrowly missing their centenary.
+Hastings Rangers Youth still operate today, though any formal connection with the adult club ended some years ago.

 Hastings Rifles